Top Menu

 Two 6U CubeSats in distinct 470–650 km altitude, near-polar (82°-98° inclination) orbitseach carrying a miniaturized IR spectrometer, covering 0- 45 μm at 0.84 μm spectral resolution, operating for one seasonal cycle (a year).

 • The Arctic is Earth’s thermostat.
-It regulates the climate by venting excess energy received in the tropics.
+It regulates the environment by venting excess energy received in the tropics.

 • Nearly 60% of Arctic emission occurs at wavelengths > 15 μm (FIR) that have never been systematically measured.

-• PREFIRE improves Arctic climate predictions by anchoring spectral FIR emission and atmospheric GHE.
+• PREFIRE improves predictions by anchoring spectral FIR emission and atmospheric GHE.

 PREFIRE will document, for the first time, variability in spectral fluxes from 5-45 μm on hourly to seasonal timescales.
 Two 6U CubeSats in distinct 470–650 km altitude, near-polar (82°-98° inclination) orbitseach carrying a miniaturized IR spectrometer, covering 0- 45 μm at 0.84 μm spectral resolution, operating for one seasonal cycle (a year).